gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 ### **Introduction to Jupyter Notebooks**

-Jupyter notebook is a web based notebook environment which is widely used for interactive programming, that is, code execution combined with rich markdown text and much more.
-The Jupyter notebook runs a local Ipython kernel on your machine and launches in your web browser.
-These notebooks are also called as Ipython notebooks, and have a '.ipynb' extension instead of traditional '.py' extension for Python files.
+Jupyter Notebook is a web-based notebook environment that is widely used for interactive programming, that is, code execution combined with rich markdown text and much more.
+The Jupyter Notebook runs a local Ipython kernel on your machine and launches in your web browser.
+These notebooks are also called Ipython notebooks and have a '.ipynb' extension instead of the traditional '.py' extension for Python files.
 All the assignments for this course are made in Jupyter notebooks and you are expected to complete them in the notebook itself.
-Hence, it is important for you to get aquainted with Jupyter notebooks.
+Hence, you need to get acquainted with Jupyter notebooks.

-Visit this link for installing and setting up a basic notebook - [Setting up Jupyter Notebook](https://realpython.com/jupyter-notebook-introduction/).
-The link also teaches you to write and execute a basic Python code in a Notebook cell.
+Visit this link to install and set up a basic notebook: [Setting up Jupyter Notebook](https://realpython.com/jupyter-notebook-introduction/).
+The link also teaches you to write and execute basic Python code in a Notebook cell.

 ### **Google Colab**
-Google Colab is a platform provided by Google, which runs a Jupyter notebook in the cloud.
+Google Colab is a platform provided by Google that runs a Jupyter notebook in the cloud.
 While it is a convenient way to get set up, there are some caveats you would like to know before it.
-The setup is platform agnostic i.e. all you need is a browser.
-The recommended way to get started is first logging in to Google.
+The setup is platform agnostic, i.e., all you need is a browser.
+The recommended way to get started is to first log in to Google.
 Sign in > Head to the home page for Google Colab [here](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) > click on New Notebook.
-From this point, everything is basically the same as a Jupyter notebook.
+From this point, everything is basically the same as a Jupyter Notebook.

 ### Instructions on downloading and using notebooks